-- The Information Technology: Business Support associate degree requires Work-Based Learning (WBL).
-For WBL courses, students must complete an intake form with their advisor. - Credit for prior learning may be available for some courses.
+- □ The Information Technology: Business Support associate degree requires Work-Based Learning (WBL).
+For WBL courses, students must complete an intake form with the WBL coordinator. - □ Credit for prior learning may be available for some courses.

 Program Options: Information Technology - Business Support at PCC offers an associate degree (A25590BU) and diploma (D25590BU)